savchenko/windows10/README.md

 	- `edge.bat`
 1. In elevated PowerShell:
 	- `apps.ps1`

+### Clean user profiles
+1. Create two new user profiles:
+	1. Regular user
+	1. Administrator account
+1. Log in as the newly created administrator
+1. Remove the old user account
+1. Reboot

 ## Check Hyper-V settings
 2. While this should be not necessary on builds after 1809, check if Hyper-V scheduler needs an adjustment to mitigate CVE-2018-3646.